This page is referenced by:

 The Rev. Paul Bradshaw served as interim until the Rev. Tina Velthuizen was called as rector in 1991.
 She was the first female priest to serve in the diocese and arrived as a result of the parishioners petitioning Bishop Gray specifically for a woman priest.
 Gray had initially said he would only approve a woman priest if she were raised up in the diocese, but he decided to change that policy and approved Velthuizen, who came from the Diocese of Western Michigan.
 A few parishioners left the parish on her arrival, but many returned and accepted her ministry after getting to know her.
 She would prove a popular priest.
 During her rectorate, the parish created a community garden.
 After suffering from a long illness, she announced her retirement in 2014.

-The parish is currently led by the Rev. Terri Bays, who also serves the diocese as Missioner for Transitions and Governance.
+The parish was last led by the Rev. Terri Bays, who also served the diocese as Missioner for Transitions and Governance.
+In September 2022, the parish voted to close.

 Victor Alexander von Kubinyi, 1913-1918